DimoMohit/mantis_ruby/README.md

 It returns the id of issue created

 Note : Here bug is a hash which has keys matching Mantis Bugtracking Tool.
-You can create that has or simply you can molde the MantisRuby.issue_in_format as per your requirement.
+You can create that has or simply you can mould the MantisRuby.issue_in_format as per your requirement.

 ```ruby
 bug=MantisRuby.issue_in_format({:summary=>"New issue summary",:severity => "20",:priority => "30"})